2i2c-org/team-compass/projects/managed-hubs/incidents/before-incident.md

 Only P1 incidents in PagerDuty correspond to outages and trigger the incident response process as defined here.
 ```

-## When is the incident response process triggered?
+## When is the incident response process triggered

 Whenever an outage has been identified, the incident response process should be triggered by the person who identified the outage.
+If they are part of the Infrastructure Engineering team, they become the {term}`Incident Responder`, otherwise they should notify the Infrastructure Engineering team via the `#pagerduty-notifications` Slack channel or the `#product-and-services-team` channel.

 ## Communication channels

 ### External communication

 - The person filling in the {term}`External Liason` role acts as the primary point of communication with external stakeholders like the {term}`Community Representative`s.
 This is typically the {term}`Support Triager`.
-But in their absence, this role becomes the responsability of the {term}`Incident Responder`
+But, in their absence, this role becomes the responsibility of the {term}`Incident Responder`
 - The communication happens via Freshdesk

 (incidents:communications)=